-2. Silom Road
+2. Silom Road, Bangkok

 Being the central business district of Bangkok there are a lot of people, hungry people wanting a quick meal in between office hours.
-That means you’ll find a lot of street food options.
+That means you’ll find a lot of Bangkok street food options.

 Soi Convent and Soi 20 is where you probably most want to go to gorge on cheap Thai food.